How long can you not pay your mortgage before repossession in the UK?

-This article is about how many months mortgage arrears before repossession.
+This article is about how many months mortgage arrears before repossession in the UK.
 Having any personal property repossessed is degrading and stressful.
 But having your home repossessed has got to be the worst thing that could happen to anyone.

 Having bailiffs turn up at your house is both scary and intimidating.
 Being thrown out of your home is humiliating and something that has to be the worst thing that could happen to any person.
 So avoiding repossession has got to be a top priority for anyone who is in arrears on their mortgage.

-If you are struggling with your mortgage and if you are in arrears on your mortgage, then this article is aimed at you.
+If you’re struggling with your mortgage payments.
+If you’re in arrears on your mortgage, then this article is aimed at you.

 So how many months mortgage arrears before repossession?